vvscode/docs/docs/tutorials/javascript/securing-your-verifications-when-using-nodejs.md

 });
 ```

 Next, I will add implementation to handle the RequestEvent by checking if the number is in allowed number array.
 This is also where you can set the code and make some other changes to the Veriifcation requests.
-View the docs for more `details <verification-restapi>`.
+View the docs for more [details](doc:verification-restapi).

 ```javascript
 router.post('/sinch', function (req, res) {